Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/DjangoLessons/08-Deployment.md

 * The command to run in order to execute the web server (after the colon)
     * **Example**: `gunicorn hello:app` runs to the `hello` Django project via Gunicorn.

 ## 💻 [30m] In Class Activity I

 ### Deploy Sample Project

-**Challenge**: **Use [this tutorial](https://devcenter.heroku.com/articles/getting-started-with-python) to deploy to Heroku.** It also serves to refresh your knowledge on everything we've learned in class so far!
+**Challenge**: **Use the [Heroku: Getting Started on Heroku with Python] tutorial to deploy to Heroku.** It also serves to refresh your knowledge on everything we've learned in class so far!
 It will walk you through setting up a sample Django website and pushing it to Heroku.

 You may ask your friends or your instructor for help, but **be sure to complete the tutorial on your own machine, and to show the instructor when you've finished**.

 **Remember**: *ask the instructor if you have any questions about deploying!*

 ## 🌴 [10m] BREAK